Chris Omoijiade: Early life and education

-Born in the city of Lagos, Omoijiade graduated from University of Lagos in 2005 with a Bachelor of Laws degree.
+Born in Lagos, Omoijiade graduated from University of Lagos in 2005 with a Bachelor of Laws degree.
 He earned a Master of Laws (LLM) degree from University of Hertfordshire, School of Law, United Kingdom in 2007.

 Career

 Omoijiade has served in various leadership capacities since he began his professional career.
-He serves as the Managing Partner - Lucidus Postermo Legal Practitioners.
-He is the founder and CEO of The Chris Omoijiade Company (TCOC GLOBAL) - a personal development, leadership, management, and innovation consultancy firm.
+He serves as the Managing Partner – Lucidus Postermo Legal Practitioners.
+He is the founder and CEO of The Chris Omoijiade Company (TCOC GLOBAL) – a personal development, leadership, management, and innovation consultancy firm.

-Through his firm, Omoijiade has conducted impactful training for notable entities such as Diamonds and Pearls, Etisalat, The Nigerian Army, Corona Schools, and others.
+Through his firm Omoijiade has conducted impactful training for notable entities such as Diamonds and Pearls, Etisalat, The Nigerian Army, Corona Schools, and others.

-As a Christian Minister, Omoijiade leads the Arimathea Believers Network and serves as the Director of Arimathea Christian Publishers.
+As a Christian minister Omoijiade leads the Arimathea Believers Network and serves as the Director of Arimathea Christian Publishers.
 As an author, he has written books that offers practical guidance for success and wholesome living.

 Omoijiade is a member of the Nigerian Bar Association, International Bar Association, Institute of Directors, and Chartered Institute of Arbitrators.